Characidium japuhybense

 Characidium japuhybense is a fish in the family Crenuchidae.

-It is native to South America and is found in the coastal streams of southeastern Brazil from the Ilha Grande Bay to Ribeira de Iguape River basin..
+It is native to South America, and is found in the coastal streams of southeastern Brazil from the Ilha Grande Bay to Ribeira de Iguape River basin.

 Size

 This species reaches a length of 5.5 cm.

 Etymology

-The fishes name in Latin = –ense, the Latin suffix denoting place: Japuhyba (Japuíba), Angra dos Reis, in the Estado do Rio de Janeiro, Brazil, which is the type locality.
+The fish's name includes the Latin suffix "-ense," denoting place; and Japuhyba (Japuíba), Angra dos Reis, in the Estado do Rio de Janeiro, Brazil, which is the type locality.